2009 – Six day walk celebrating our 41st anniversary

 Out west of Grafton runs the Timbarra River, locally known as the Rocky River, that may give a hint to its nature.
 Its source comes from the loftiest mountains of the Gibraltar Ranges.
 Tall by Australian standard, surpassing a thousand metres whose headwaters we can reach from a major highway, and this suited our aim.

 Next problem, how long would walking forty-one kilometres take?
 Perusing the map, we noted we’d be going down from over a thousand metres to just four hundred.
 Going downhill might sound the easy bit, but with aging knees carrying heavy loads, we’d have to take it slow, or they’d be winching us out by helicopter.

 The reason being we didn’t plan on walking a track.
 The Timbarra runs through untouched world heritage forests, and although there is a fire track that we’ve been on before, it’s boring.
 The genuine beauty lies off the beaten path.
 In the many creeks that feed Rocky River.

 Our selected route would take us down one of those feeder creeks, poetically named Pheasant Creek, and then back up along another, rather stylishly called Ruby Creek.
 Wondering what we’d find there, we plotted its rapid rise and realised we’d be climbing a near vertical wall back to our transport.
 Hmm, the first tendrils of doubt started seeping into our aging grey matter.
 But hey, you only live once, so let’s give it a go.
 We could always turn back.
 Or so we thought.

 Jude’s a whiz at catering an outback wander.
 She’s been doing just this for years and had us ready Monday morning, 9AM sharp.
 Me?
 I cleaned and packed all our trekking gear, paying particular attention to the important stuff like vino, nuts and chocolate.

 Then, telling our sons we’d be back in a week, we drove off.
 They know if we’re not back, come and get us because we’re either hurt or just plain lost.

 That’s enough words.
-Let the picture tell the rest of the story.
+Let the pictures tell the rest of the story.